cocomittens/Patient-Portal/README.md

 * You will then be redirected to a table of all registered patients

 ## Future Features
-* Edit and Delete functionality on table
+* Edit and Delete functionality on patient table
+* Better input validation
+* Full size image modal upon clicking on thumbnail image on table
+* Sorting and filtering on patient table